Cuberick-Orion/CIRPLANT/README.md

 Pytorch Lightning automatically saves the latest checkpoint `last.ckpt` in the same output directory.
 Additionally, you can also specify a certain validation score name `--log_by [...]` to monitor, which enables saving of the best checkpoint.

 ## Test-split Evaluation
 We do not publish the ground truth for the test split of CIRR.
-Instead, an evaluation server is hosted [here](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.
+Instead, we host an [evaluation server](https://cirr.cecs.anu.edu.au/), should you prefer to publish results on the test-split.

 To generate a `.json` file and upload to the test server, load a trained checkpoint and enable `--testonly`.